Srividya: Playback singing

 Srividya was a playback singer as well.
-She first sang for films in the Tamil film Amaran and then for Malayalam film Ayalathe Sundari.
+She first sang for films in the Tamil film Amaran and then for Malayalam film Ayalathe Sundari, along with Kishore Kumar.
 She later sang in several films, such as Oru Painkilikkadha, Njangalude Kochu Doctor, Rathilayam and Nakshathratharattu.

 She was an expert classical vocalist as well.
 She used to sing in functions such as the Soorya Festival.
 She was mainly trained by her mother, who was one among the female trinity in Carnatic music, along with M. S. Subbulakshmi and D. K. Pattammal.

 Personal life

 Srividya has acted in many films including Annai Velankanni, Unarchigal and Apoorva Raagangal with Kamal Haasan.
-Srividya fell in love with Kamal Haasan, but he was courting Vani Ganapathy at that time, and was forced to abandon her love after she got to know about their marriage.
+Srividya and Kamal Haasan fell in love and Kamal Haasan proposed to her.
+Srividya's mother stopped them from getting married.
+A few years later Kamal began courting Vani Ganapathy and they got married which was a great disappointment for Srividya.

 During this period she fell in love with film director Bharathan who made many films with her as the female lead.
-But they couldn't continue the relationship and eventually Bharathan married KPAC Lalitha.
+But they couldn't continue the relationship and eventually Bharathan married K.P.A.C.
+Lalitha.

 Later she fell in love with George Thomas, an assistant director in her Malayalam film Teekkanal.
 She married him on 19 January 1978 despite opposition from her family.
 As George wished, she was baptised before the marriage.
 She wanted to stay as a housewife, but had to return to acting, when George forced her to, citing financial issues.
 She soon realised that she made a wrong decision in marrying him.
 Her life became miserable and the marriage ended in divorce in 1980.
 After her divorce she continued acting in movies (mainly Malayalam).
-She had to fight seek legal action against George Thomas as he had snatched all her properties, even her prizes, from her.
+She had to fight and seek legal action against George Thomas as he had snatched all her properties, even her prizes, from her.
 Hence, the divorce with George Thomas was followed by a prolonged legal battle to settle financial issues between the two.
 The case went up to the Supreme Court of India, where she won in the final verdict.
-After the case was closed, she left Chennai and settled in Thiruvananthapuram.
+After the case was closed, she left Chennai and settled in Thiruvananthapuram, where she lived for the rest of her life.